 Each Partner may at any time ask in writing for the revision of the agreement.
 All amendments and additions to this agreement, including the Annexes which shall form an integral part of this cooperation agreement, must be made in writing and signed by the legal representatives of the Partners to be effective.
 The same applies to changes made to this clause.
 Spoken agreements are invalid and none have been made.
 Every amendment must be attached to the original copy of this agreement.

 By way of derogation from Nr.
 1, Annex I may be adjusted with approval of the respective responsible boards or institutions of each Partner University.
-Annex II (grade conversion tables), is to be updated under the responsibility of the Coordinator on a regular basis without amendment of this cooperation agreement.
+Annex II (grade conversion tables), is to be updated under the responsibility of the Local Academic Coordinators on a regular basis without amendment of this cooperation agreement.

 In any case, students who are already enrolled in the Degree Programme must be guaranteed enough time to finish their studies.
 In each individual case a period which corresponds to 1,5 times the period necessary to still complete the Degree Programme will be considered sufficient.